bashrc2/epicyon/README_architecture.md

 # Epicyon Software Architecture

+## Anti-scale principle

+In general, methods have been preferred which do not vertically scale.
+This includes the decision not to use a database, and the way that the inbox is processed.
+Lack of scalability also simplifies the design.

+Being hostile towards the common notion of scaling means that this system will be of no interest to "big tech" and can't easily be used within extractive economic models without needing a substantial rewrite.

+This system should however be able to scale rhizomatically with the deployment of many small instances federated together.

 ## High level architecture

 The main modules are *epicyon.py* and *daemon.py*. *epicyon.py* is the commandline interface and *daemon.py* is the http server.